 Main memory latency is a major performance limiter in current high-performance microprocessors.
-As the improvement in DRAM memory speed has not kept up with the improvement in processor speed, aggressive high-performance processors are currently facing DRAM latencies of hundreds of processor cycles [28, 26].
-The gap between the processor and DRAM memory speed and the resulting negative impact of memory latency on processor performance are expected to continue to increase [29, 28].
+As the improvement in DRAM memory speed has not kept up with the improvement in processor speed, aggressive high-performance processors are currently facing DRAM latencies of hundreds of processor cycles [43, 39].
+The gap between the processor and DRAM memory speed and the resulting negative impact of memory latency on processor performance are expected to continue to increase [45, 43].
 Therefore, innovative techniques to tolerate long-latency main memory accesses are needed to improve the performance of memory-intensive application programs.
-As energy/power consumption has already become a limiting constraint in the design of high-performance processors [9], simple power- and area-efficient memory latency tolerance techniques are especially desirable.
+As energy/power consumption has already become a limiting constraint in the design of high-performance processors [16], simple power- and area-efficient memory latency tolerance techniques are especially desirable.

-Runahead execution [6, 18] is a promising technique that was recently proposed to tolerate long main memory latencies.
+Runahead execution [13, 30] is a promising technique that was recently proposed to tolerate long main memory latencies.
 This technique speculatively pre-executes the application program while a long-latency data cache miss is being serviced, instead of stalling the processor for the duration of the long-latency miss.
-In runahead execution [18], if a long-latency (L2 cache miss) load instruction becomes the oldest instruction in the instruction window, it triggers the processor to checkpoint its architectural state and switch to a purely speculative processing mode called runahead mode.
+In runahead execution [30], if a long-latency (L2 cache miss) load instruction becomes the oldest instruction in the instruction window, it triggers the processor to checkpoint its architectural state and switch to a purely speculative processing mode called runahead mode.
 The processor stays in runahead mode until the cache miss that initiated runahead mode is serviced.
 During runahead mode, instructions independent of the pending long-latency cache misses are speculatively pre-executed.
-Some of these pre-executed instructions cause longlatency cache misses, which are serviced in parallel with each other and the runahead-causing cache miss.
+Some of these pre-executed instructions cause long-latency cache misses, which are serviced in parallel with each other and the runahead-causing cache miss.
 Hence, runahead execution improves latency tolerance and performance by allowing the parallelization of independent long-latency cache misses that would otherwise not have been generated because the processor would have stalled.
-The parallelization of independent long-latency cache misses has been shown to be the major performance benefit of runahead execution [19, 3].
+The parallelization of independent long-latency cache misses has been shown to be the major performance benefit of runahead execution [31, 8].

 Unfortunately, a runahead execution processor cannot parallelize dependent long-latency cache misses.
-A runahead processor cannot pre-execute instructions that are dependent on the pending longlatency cache misses during runahead mode, since the data values they are dependent on are not available.
+A runahead processor cannot pre-execute instructions that are dependent on the pending long-latency cache misses during runahead mode, since the data values they are dependent on are not available.
 These instructions are designated as bogus (INV) and they mark their destination registers as INV so that the registers they produce are not used by instructions dependent on them.
-Hence, runahead execution is not able to parallelize two long-latency cache misses if the load instruction generating the second miss is dependent on the load instruction that generated the first miss.
-These two misses need to be serviced serially.
+Hence, runahead execution is not able to parallelize two long-latency cache misses if the load instruction generating the second miss is dependent on the load instruction that generated the first miss.1 These two misses need to be serviced serially.
 Therefore, the full-latency of each miss is exposed and the latency tolerance of the processor cannot be improved by runahead execution.
 Applications and program segments that heavily utilize linked data structures (where many load instructions are dependent on previous loads) therefore cannot significantly benefit from runahead execution.
 In fact, for some pointer-chasing applications, runahead execution reduces performance due to its overheads and significantly increases energy consumption due to the increased activity caused by the pre-processing of useless instructions.
+In a recent paper [28], we showed that the performance benefit of runahead execution would be almost doubled if runahead execution were able to parallelize all dependent L2 cache misses.